-our most recently available estimated valuations of our common stock performed by an independent third-party valuation firm;

-- the prices of shares of our convertible preferred stock sold to investors in arm's length transactions, and the rights, preferences and privileges of our convertible preferred stock relative to our common stock; - our stage of development and material risks related to our business; - our results of operations and financial position, including our levels of available capital resources; - progress of our research and development activities; - the lack of marketability of our common stock as a private company; - the likelihood of achieving a liquidity event, such as an initial public offering or a sale of our company, given prevailing market conditions; - trends and developments in our industry; and - external market conditions affecting the life sciences and biotechnology industry sectors.
+- our most recently available estimated valuations of our common stock performed by an independent third-party valuation firm; - the prices of shares of our convertible preferred stock sold to investors in arm's length transactions, and the rights, preferences and privileges of our convertible preferred stock relative to our common stock; - our stage of development and material risks related to our business; - our results of operations and financial position, including our levels of available capital resources; - progress of our research and development activities; - the lack of marketability of our common stock as a private company; - the likelihood of achieving a liquidity event, such as an initial public offering (IPO) or a sale of our company, given prevailing market conditions; - trends and developments in our industry; and - external market conditions affecting the life sciences and biotechnology industry sectors.

-For our valuations performed in October 2018 and October 2019, we used a probability-weighted expected return method (PWERM) whereby our total equity value was estimated under various exit scenarios and allocated to our different classes of equity.
-The PWERM included various scenarios in which we complete an initial public offering or the sale of our company that considered our estimate of the timing of each scenario and were weighted based on our estimate of the probability of each event occurring.
-The equity value under all scenarios was reduced by a discount for lack of marketability.
+For the independent third-party valuations performed in October 2018 and October 2019, we used a probability-weighted expected return method (PWERM) whereby our total equity value was estimated under various exit scenarios and allocated to our different classes of equity.
+The PWERM included various scenarios in which we complete an IPO, the sale of our company or dissolution of our company that considered our estimate of the timing of each scenario and were weighted based on our estimate of the probability of each event occurring.
+The equity value under the IPO scenarios was based on the market approach and considered recent IPO values of comparable companies.
+The equity value under the scenarios in which we complete the sale of our company was based on the market approach and considered recent licensing deals for programs utilizing similar technologies as us.
+The equity value under the dissolution scenarios was based on the market approach and considered the return on investment from failed venture capital investments.
+The equity value under each scenario was adjusted for anticipated future financings and the equity value allocated to our common stock was reduced by a discount for lack of marketability.

-For our valuation performed in November 2020, we used a hybrid method of the PWERM and option pricing model (OPM) backsolve method.
-The PWERM included two scenarios, one in which we complete an initial public offering and another scenario in which we stay private, that considered our estimate of the timing of each scenario and were weighted based on our estimate of the probability of each event occurring.
-In an OPM framework, the backsolve method for inferring the equity value implied by a recent financing transaction involves making assumptions for the expected time to liquidity, volatility, discount for lack of marketability, and risk-free rate and then solving for the value of equity such that value for the most recent financing equals the amount paid.
-The OPM was utilized to estimate our equity value under the stay private scenario based on our Series C convertible preferred stock financing.
-The equity value under all scenarios was reduced by a discount for lack of marketability.
+For the independent third-party valuations performed in November 2020 and April 2021, we used a hybrid method of the PWERM and the option pricing model (OPM) backsolve method to allocate our estimated equity value to our different classes of equity.
+The PWERM included scenarios in which we complete an IPO and a scenario in which we complete an alternative exit (OPM Scenario) that considered our estimate of the timing of each scenario and were weighted based on our estimate of the probability of each event occurring.
+The equity value under the IPO scenarios was based on the market approach and considered recent IPO values of comparable companies.
+The equity value under the OPM Scenario in the November 2020 valuation utilized the OPM backsolve method based on our Series C convertible preferred stock financing.
+The April 2021 valuation considered marketbased adjustments to the equity value determined under this approach in the November 2020 valuation.
+In an OPM framework, the backsolve method for inferring the equity value implied by a recent financing transaction involves making assumptions for the expected time to liquidity, volatility, dividend yield, and risk-free rate and then solving for the value of equity such that the value for the most recent financing equals the amount paid.
+The equity value allocated to our common stock was reduced by a discount for lack of marketability.